samh4cks/samh4cks.github.io/_posts/2024-12-27-hackthebox-underpass.md

 ![snmp-check](/assets/images/writeups/UnderPass-HTB/2.png)

-While analyzing the output, I found the hostname `UnderPass.htb`.
-Since `Daloradius` is hosted on this server, let's add the hostname to `/etc/hosts` against the target IP address.
+While analyzing the output, I found the hostname `UnderPass.htb` and `Daloradius` server is being used.
+Let's add the hostname to `/etc/hosts` against the target IP address.

+`daloRADIUS` is an open-source web-based management tool for FreeRADIUS, one of the most widely used RADIUS (Remote Authentication Dial-In User Service) servers.
+It provides a graphical interface to manage and monitor user authentication, accounting, and billing in network environments.

 While researching `Daloradius`, I found that it is possible to access the `Daloradius` server via `http://<hostname>/daloradius`, and its default credentials are `administrator:radius`.
 So, I will be performing directory fuzzing on `http://underpass.htb/daloradius`.